Batman: Dark Victory: Plot

 It has been several months after the killer known as "Holiday" was apprehended.
 "Holiday" was actually Alberto Falcone, attempting to one-up his father, and prove he is more than capable of handling the family business.
 Janice Porter has replaced Harvey Dent as Gotham City's District Attorney and despises Batman's methods, although Commissioner Gordon tries to sway her opinion.

-Bruce blames himself for letting Harvey go beyond saving and become a villain himself, serving time in Arkham Asylum, like many of the people Dent put there.
+Bruce blames himself for letting Harvey go beyond saving and for letting him become a villain himself, serving time in Arkham Asylum, like many of the people Dent put there.
 Batman becomes even more of a loner, refusing Gordon's assistance, and Catwoman's.
 During a visit to Dent's cell, there is a large breakout of most of the inmates of Arkham.
 Alberto is not one of them.
 Batman insists Sofia Gigante had some hand in the breakout, but she assures him she does not, as since their last visit she now uses a wheelchair and has a brace on her head.

 Janice Porter allows the release of Alberto to house arrest in his brother Mario's custody at their father's old estate.
 Shortly after his release, Clancy O'Hara's body is found hanged from the Gotham city bridge, his old patrol.
 Taped to his chest is a newspaper clipping, headlined "Holiday goes free", with a hangman riddle written on it.

 Batman interrogates the Riddler, the only man whom Holiday did not kill, but he assures Batman that he has not the faintest idea as to why Holiday did not kill him.
 In the Falcone estate, Alberto begins to hear his father's voice, telling him to continue his work as the Holiday killer.
 Soon after the Riddler meets with Batman, saying that the killer assumes that another person is playing their twisted game, the corrupt ex-commissioner Gillian B. Loeb is found hanged from his stairs in his mansion, another riddle on his chest.

 Later, another corrupt officer, Detective Flass is found hanged outside the strip club where he worked as a bouncer.
 Batman believes that Alberto is the newly dubbed "Hangman" killer, or knows who the person is.
 He interrogates him, but learns nothing and leaves to search for Harvey Dent.